NishantDhir/NishantDhir/README.md

 ## ✍🏻 About Me

 A highly skilled Business Management professional with demonstrated experience in Business Analytics and  Marketing with profound experience in generating insights with visualization.
-Knowledgeable with a diverse skill set in Microsoft tools, including Microsoft Excel - an indispensable tool for data cleaning, lookup as well and visualization.
+Knowledgeable with a diverse skill set in Microsoft tools, including Microsoft Excel - an indispensable tool for data cleaning, lookup, and visualization.
 Highly skilled in Microsoft Power BI - an indispensable tool for advanced data cleansing, ETL, and visualization.
-As a business analyst, my GitHub showcases a diverse range of data-driven projects and analytical solutions.
-I leverage my expertise in data analysis, visualization, and problem-solving to extract valuable insights from complex datasets.
+As a business analyst, my GitHub showcases diverse data-driven projects and analytical solutions.
+I leverage my data analysis, visualization, and problem-solving expertise to extract valuable insights from complex datasets.
 Through hands-on experience with Excel, SQL, and Power BI, I have developed impactful dashboards and reports, aiding informed decision-making.
 My GitHub reflects my passion for exploring data and contributing to meaningful business strategies.

 ## 📊 Business Projects